 - internal flash memory.

-Tape is no longer an option and hard drives are becoming less common due to durability issues and the higher capacity and more affordable flash memory.
+Tape is no longer an option and hard drives are now rare due to durability issues and the higher capacity and more affordable flash memory.
 DVD media was used for a short time but turned out to be a dead end.

 All video cameras should have as standard:

 - play, fast forward, rewind, stop, pause and search

 - LCD colour monitor with adjustable brightness and the ability to swivel, so you can easily film yourself

 - AV cable

 - USB 2.0 or USB 3.0 connection for transfer of video to a PC